Chirag-Shilwant/Terminal-based-Encrypted-Messenger/README.md

-# End-to-End-Encrypted-Messenger

-- A Terminal based End to End Encrypted messaging system.
+# Terminal based Encrypted Messenger

 ## How to run